Stop paying your jQuery tax

 I am unclear about the need for document.ready (or not) if you are the last script on the page, you would have to test this on multiple browsers to get a definitive answer.

-David_Higgins about 12 years ago
+David_Higgins almost 13 years ago

 David_Higgins